Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Canonical differential forms associated to graphs

 where the Laplacian matrix $\Lambda_B$ is relative to a choice of basis $B$ of $H$.
-The latter depends on the basis $B$ only up to the transformation \eqref{LambdaTransformationMatroids}, and since the form $\omega^{4k+1}$ is invariant (lemma \ref{lem: BasicPropertiesBeta}), it follows that $\omega_S^{4k+1}$ is well-defined.
-As a consequence, for any regular matroid $M$, we may define a form
+The latter depends on the basis $B$ only up to the transformation \eqref{LambdaTransformationMatroids}, and since the forms $\beta^{4k+1}_{\Lambda_B}$ are invariant (Lemma~\ref{lem: BasicPropertiesBeta}), it follows that $\omega_S^{4k+1}$ is well-defined.
+As a consequence, for any regular matroid~$M$, we may define a form

 which does not depend on the choice of representation of the matroid. \end{rem}